 Mission & History

 At Breakthrough, we believe all young people should have access to an excellent education, a clear pathway to college, and highly effective teachers committed to their success.
-In pursuit of this vision, we provide intensive, year-round academic enrichment and support to motivated 5-12th graders with limited educational opportunities, helping them attend college.
+In pursuit of this vision, we provide intensive, year-round academic enrichment and support to motivated fifth – twelfth graders with limited educational opportunities, as well as persistence support for our college students.
 In addition, we train outstanding college students from across the country for education careers: developing their instructional skills, building their knowledge of pathways to teaching, and inspiring them to work in the field.

 We are an initiative of SF Day School, a K-8 independent school that values academic excellence for all students, whether in public or private schools.
 We are one of two dozen national affiliates of the Oakland-based organization Breakthrough Collaborative.

 Breakthrough began as Summerbridge, a college access program founded in 1978 at San Francisco’s University High School.
 The SF Day site was born when a steering committee comprised of parents, administrators, and Trustees explored options for broadening the school’s impact.
 Day School Summerbridge launched in 1993, under Founding Director Al Gonzales and then Head of School Jim Telander.
-SF Day has preserved and deepened its commitment in the two and a half decades since; Sally Rosenblatt and Barbara Scavullo, founding families at SF Day and two of the steering committee members, remain involved today.
+SF Day has preserved and deepened its commitment in the two and a half decades since.

 In 2008 we changed our name to Breakthrough San Francisco at SF Day School, to reflect the year-round nature of our program and capture the impact we strive for.
-2011 marked another milestone, when the SF Day Board of Trustees approved our expansion proposal.
-We began to grow in 2012, adding programming for seventh graders, followed by eighth grade programming in 2013 and high school support in 2014.
-In 2018, the first class of students graduated from our new eight-year program; a second graduating class followed in 2019.
-Results thus far have been exceptional: 100% of our graduates are attending college, including 94% at four-year schools.
+2011 marked another milestone, when we launched an expansion.
+Originally a program for fifth and sixth graders, we grew to support our students through high school graduation and beyond.
+In 2018, the first class of students graduated from our new eight-year program.
+To date, 100% of our graduates have enrolled in college, including 93% at four-year schools.